sequenceiq/slider/src/site/markdown/rolehistory.md

 ## Weaknesses in this design

-**Blacklisting**: even if a node fails repeatedly, this design will still try to re-request instances on this node: there is no blacklisting.
+**Blacklisting**: even if a node fails repeatedly, this design will still try to re-request instances on this node; there is no blacklisting.
 As a central blacklist for YARN has been proposed, it is hoped that this issue will be addressed centrally, without Hoya having to remember which nodes are unreliable *for that particular Hoya cluster*.